sfushidahardy/SSEA-Linear-Algebra-22/README.md

 Early in the course, students worked on _No More Pennies_ in which they determine which values of currency can be attained by using only coins of specified values.
 This can be considered a discrete version of linear combinations and spans.
 > [No More Pennies](https://github.com/sfushidahardy/SSEA-Linear-Algebra-Activities/blob/main/Non-LinearAlgebra/NoMorePennies)

 Students also work on algebra activies throughout the course with an emphasis on fractions, exponents, and general algebra rules respectively.
-Each activity is surprisingly deep.
+Each activity is surprisingly deep, with _Egyptian Fractions_ and _Root 2 and Beyond_ emphasising problem solving.
 > [Egyptian Fractions](https://github.com/sfushidahardy/SSEA-Linear-Algebra-Activities/blob/main/Non-LinearAlgebra/EgyptianFractions)
 >
 > [Root 2 and Beyond](https://github.com/sfushidahardy/SSEA-Linear-Algebra-Activities/blob/main/Non-LinearAlgebra/Root2AndBeyond)